remix-run/remix/docs/file-conventions/route-files-v2.md

 ## Splat Routes

-While [dynamic segments][dynamic-segments] match a single path segment (the stuff between two `/` in a url), a splat route will match the rest of a URL, including the slashes.
+While [dynamic segments][dynamic-segments] match a single path segment (the stuff between two `/` in a URL), a splat route will match the rest of a URL, including the slashes.

 <!-- prettier-ignore -->
 ```markdown lines=[4,6]